-The Friesian Horse originated in Friesland in the Netherlands around 3,000 years ago.
-It is Netherland’s only surviving indigenous breed; however, over the years it has faced many hardships.
+The Friesian horse originated in Friesland in the Netherlands over 3,000 years ago.
+The Friesian horse is the Netherland’s only surviving indigenous breed and it’s had a lot of struggles over the centuries.

 Although black, bay, and grey Friesians used to be common, today the only recognized colour is pure black with the possibility of a small white star on the forehead.
 Another distinguishing factor is the long, heavy mane and tail and the long, silky feathers on the lower legs.

 Friesians range in size from 15-16 hands, with a long, arched neck and a chiseled, short-eared, “Spanish-type” head.
 Their compact, muscular bodies feature sloping shoulders and hindquarters and comparatively short and strong limbs that produce a lively, high-stepping trot.

 Friesians possess a willing disposition, intelligence, and gentleness.